PR1NT3R/PR1NT3R/README.md

 🎉 Fun fact: I'm fluent in three languages – Polish, English, and JavaScript!
 Yes, you read that right. 😉

-🎮 Let's connect on Discord too!
+🎮 Let's talk/chat on Discord too!
 You can find me as "ogniwo".
 Feel free to drop by and say hi!

 🔗 Explore my site: [4thspace.pl](https://4thspace.pl)